 Time: 9:30 - 12:30

-Each year, the Office of Teaching Support Services offers an intensive three-hour workshop for faculty and post-doctoral fellows designed to support the development of a teaching dossier and philosophy statement.
+Each year, the Centre for Teaching Innovation and Excellence offers an intensive three-hour workshop for faculty and post-doctoral fellows designed to support the development of a teaching dossier and philosophy statement.

 Why a dossier/portfolio?

 As part of the promotion and tenure process, you will be asked to submit a teaching dossier.
 A dossier and teaching philosophy statement can also be used for applying for teaching awards, critically analyzing and documenting your teaching over time, applying for academic positions, and more.

 What is a dossier?

 A dossier summarizes major teaching accomplishments and strengths, and provides a selective account of best practices that is evidenced-based (i.e., a dossier is more than just a container to showcase instructional materials).
 Each dossier is unique, reflecting one's teaching approach and instructional environment, and is dynamic and reflective in its assembly.